opentofu/opentofu/docs/static-evaluation.md

 As the provider requirements are baked into the module itself, the multiple "instances" don't have any concept of providers per instance.
 This becomes even more compex when you consider that these providers might be passed through a compex tree of modules before they are directly used.

-The logical next step is to perform the module expansion during the config process if the references in the expansion expression are known at that time.
-This is easier said than done as will be expanded upon below, particularly due to the fact that not all expansion expressions can be evaluated statically and that must continue to be supported.
+The solution proposed is to perform the module expansion during the config process, if the references in the expansion expression are known at that time.
+This is easier said than done as will be expanded upon below, particularly due to the fact that not all expansion expressions can be evaluated due to references that are not known at config time and that must continue to be supported.

 ## Plan of Attack